Hindi–Urdu transliteration: Consonants

-Hindustani has a rich set of consonants in its full-alphabet, since it has a mixed-vocabulary (rekhta) derived from Old Hindi (from Dehlavi), with loanwords from Parsi (from Pahlavi) and Arabic languages, all of which itself are from 3 different language-families respectively: Indo-Aryan, Iranian and Semitic.
+Hindustani has a rich set of consonants in its full-alphabet, since it has a mixed-vocabulary (Rekhta) derived from Old Hindi (from Kauravi, Braj Bhasha, Awadhi, etc.), with loanwords from New Persian (from Middle Persian) and Arabic languages, all of which itself are from 3 different language-families respectively: Indo-Aryan, Iranian (collectively from Indo-Iranian, in turn from Indo-European) and Semitic (in turn from Afroasiatic).

 The following table provides an approximate one-to-one mapping for Hindi-Urdu consonants, especially for computational purposes (lossless script conversion).
 Note that this direct script conversion will not yield correct spellings, but rather a readable text for both the readers.
 Note that Hindi–Urdu transliteration schemes can be used for Punjabi as well, for Gurmukhi (Eastern Punjabi) to Shahmukhi (Western Punjabi) conversion, since Shahmukhi is a superset of the Urdu alphabet (with 2 extra consonants) and the Gurmukhi script can be easily converted to the Devanagari script.
 Moreover a Fort William College document has shown the equivalent of the 'ع' sound of Hindustani.